Name: Monument to the Novi Sad Partisan Detachment

-After evaluating the shape and form of the series of four memorial monolith sculptures here at Čenej (along with feedback from Predrag Bajić of the Museum of Vojvodina), the creator of the monument, Pavle Radovanovic, appears to be depicting highly stylized human forms which represent the four members of the first Novi Sad Partisan Detachment who were killed in 1941/1942.
+After evaluating the shape and form of the series of four memorial monolith sculptures here at Čenej (along with taking into account information related by historian Predrag Bajić of the Museum of Vojvodina), the creator of the monument, Pavle Radovanovic, would seem to be depicting highly stylized human forms which represent the four members of the first Novi Sad Partisan Detachment who were killed in 1941/1942.
 Two of the Partisans, Simin and Nemeth, were killed at the site of this monument as they were attempting to escape the Hungarians, which may explain why two of the monoliths are connected (illustrating their bond and shared death).
 Meanwhile, one of the monoliths is separated from the other group of three, making a crude cross shape, as if the person it is depicting is raising his arms in defiance -- this may represent the one member of the Partisan unit who escaped the attack, Stevan Nikoletić.
-After escaping, Nikoletić joining the Šajkaš Partisan Detachement, but he was later caught and executed by firing squad in January of 1942.
-As a result, this monolith's separation from the rest of the group could firstly signify the fact he managed to escape the group, while the defiantly raised arms could represent his facing his final death in front of the firing squad.
+After escaping, Nikoletić joining the Šajkaš Partisan Detachment, but he was later caught and executed by a firing squad in January of 1942.
+As a result, this monolith's separation from the rest of the group could firstly signify the fact he managed to escape the group, while the defiantly raised arms could represent him facing his final death in front of the firing squad.
 In addition, Bajić suggests that the figure with raised arms might represent a Christian cross, which would interestingly add a further layer of religious symbolism to the sculpture.
 However, I have found such overtly religious symbolism to be mostly absent from the vast majority of abstract WWII memorials from the mid- to late-Yugoslav era, yet, this memorial could be an odd exception.

 Status and Condition:

 The memorial complex here at Čenej sits in a very degraded and poor condition.
 Firstly, the landscaping is very neglected, with no certain signs that mowing or grounds maintenance is any sort of regular feature of this site, especially as I found the grounds completely covered in trash upon my most recent visit.
 Meanwhile, the memorial sculpture itself is extremely cracked, weathered and deteriorated.
 Large pieces of brick are falling off of it in several places, while the bricks are chipping and decaying across most of the four monoliths.
 In addition, looking around the site, there are historic features of the memorial which have obviously been destroyed and/or stolen over the years.
-However, as I have found no historic photos of this site, it is not clear exactly how many of the original elements of this site have been damaged, taken or altered.
 One thing that is certain is that the original engraved stone plaque was destroyed during the 1990s, as the current replacement one indicates it was installed in 2001.
 Furthermore, there are no directional or promotional signs leading visitors or tourists to the memorial, nor are there any informational or interpretive signs at the site itself relating to visitors of its cultural or historic significance.
-It does not even seem as though the city of of Novi Sad goes to any effort to promote the site as a tourist destination or visitor attraction.
+It does not even seem as though the city of Novi Sad goes to any effort to promote the site as a tourist destination or visitor attraction.

 It was apparent upon visiting the site that it sees few regular visitors, much less any tourists, as I found the place extremely deserted and desolate upon my most recent visit in the spring of 2017.
 However, it is notable to point out that the engraved memorial stone at the spomenik park entrance did have several sets of honorific flowers, candles and wreaths set out in front of it, which indicated to me that locals in the community do pay it a good deal of respect and reverence.
-In addition, I found ample documentation that the government of Novi Sad does hold multiple annual commemorative ceremonies here at the Čenej memorial complex, generally on July 7th (Uprising Day) and October 23rd (Novi Sad Liberation).
+In addition, I found ample documentation that annual commemorative ceremonies continue to be held here at the Čenej memorial complex (Photo 5), generally on July 7th (Uprising Day) and October 23rd (Novi Sad Liberation).
 These ceremonies appear to be well attended, hosting significant numbers of military personnel along with notable politicians and local dignitaries.
 Yet, despite this attention, I have found no indications that any efforts or funds at any level are being put forward to restore or rehabilitate this site.

 Additional Sites in the Čenej Area: